gledakis/PaaSportAdapterTemplate/README.md

 ## Extend the Adapter

-In order to extend this adapter for supporting a PaaS, provide implementations to the methods of class Adapter.java.
-For being able to use this adapter in PaaSpor Marketplca, the basic methods startApplication, stopApplication, deleteApplication should be implemented and at least one of the createApplication and deployApplication.
+> In order to extend this adapter for supporting a PaaS, please provide implementations to the methods of class Adapter.java.
+For being able to use this adapter in PaaSpor Marketplace, the basic methods startApplication, stopApplication, deleteApplication should be implemented and at least one of the createApplication and deployApplication.
 Supporting more methods like getAvailableServicesList/createServiceBinding/deleteServiceBinding is optional but reccomended in order to provide full compiance with PaaSport Unified API and being able to support more functionalities through PaaSport Marketplace